EmmanuelJeanBriand/BBLearnTools/README.md

 Tools in Python for writing math and quizzes for Blackboard Learn.

-Modules:
+[Blackboard Learn](https://www.blackboard.com/teaching-learning/learning-management/blackboard-learn) is a widespread commercial LMS (Learning Management System).

+*BBLearnTools* is not affiliated with or endorsed by Blackboard Inc. *BBLearnTools* is made available under the terms of the MIT License.

+### Modules in BBLearnTools:

 * blackjax: for rendering math in Blackboard with Mathjax2.
 * bbtextquiz: for writing pools of questions in text files, that can be uploaded to Blackboard.

-[Blackboard Learn](https://www.blackboard.com/teaching-learning/learning-management/blackboard-learn) is a widespread commercial LMS (Learning Management System).

 ## Module *blackjax*